Meet the Team

 Nicholas Tandberg, CADC-II

 Nicholas Tandberg is a seasoned Certified Alcohol and Drug Counselor (CADC-II) who has been dedicated to transforming lives since 2013.
-As the Lead SUD Counselor at Totality Treatment, Nicholas oversees all Case Management services and plays a pivotal role in guiding clients through their recovery journey.
+As the Program Director at Totality Treatment, Nicholas leads and oversees clinical programming and case management services, ensuring the delivery of high-quality, client-centered care throughout every stage of the recovery process.

 Known for his motivational yet practical approach, Nicholas believes that lasting change comes from combining inspiration with real-world strategies.
-His work focuses not just on breaking the cycle of addiction, but on helping clients rediscover their true selves and build meaningful, purpose-driven lives.
+His work extends beyond breaking the cycle of addiction, focusing on helping individuals rediscover their true selves and build meaningful, purpose-driven lives.

-Nicholas is deeply committed to walking alongside each individual, addressing both the visible symptoms and the underlying factors that contribute to their unique challenges.
-His goal is to empower clients with the skills, mindset, and support needed to overcome obstacles and create a life filled with fulfillment and purpose.
+Nicholas is deeply committed to walking alongside each client, addressing both the visible symptoms of substance use disorders and the underlying factors contributing to each individual’s unique challenges.
+His leadership emphasizes empowerment, equipping clients with the skills, mindset, and support needed to overcome obstacles and sustain long-term recovery.

-With years of hands-on experience, Nicholas brings both expertise and empathy to every client interaction, fostering an environment where growth, transformation, and lasting recovery are truly possible.
+With years of hands-on experience, Nicholas brings both expertise and empathy to his role, fostering a structured and supportive environment where growth, transformation, and lasting recovery are truly possible.

 Madeleine Dem, ACSW